 The Ninth Station: THIRD FALL

-The Ninth Station was located on a street that the Crusaders referred to as “Malcuisant” – the place of bad cooking.
-It had a roof over it in their time, as it has today, and at the southern end one can still see the smoke vents which served their army.
-It is still a food bazaar where meat, fish and other food is marketed.
+The Ninth Station has located on a street that the Crusaders referred to as “Malcuisant” – the place of bad cooking.
+It had a roof over it in their time, as it has today, and at the southern end, one can still see the smoke vents which served their army.
+It is still a food bazaar where meat, fish and other food are marketed.

 The Tenth Station: DIVIDING THE RARMENTS